-In 1957 the British government made the naive decision to halt all fighter development in favor of Surface to air missile systems.
+In 1957 the British government made the naive decision to halt all fighter development in favour of surface to air missile systems.
 A missile can only destroy a target.
-It is of no use for the cat and mouse intercept missions that were a daily occurrence during the cold war.
+It is of no use for the cat and mouse intercept missions that were a daily occurrence during the Cold War.

-Close Air Support (CAS) CAS is fire support from aircraft conducted to support ground troops engaged with the enemy.
-It is analogous to direct fire from tanks or machine guns or artillery fire, but originating from airborne platforms.
+CAS is fire-support from aircraft conducted to support ground troops engaged with the enemy.
+It is analogous to direct-fire from tanks, machine guns or artillery fire, but originating from airborne platforms.

 There is a line of thought that CAS should be an option only for emergencies.
 Attack aircraft should roam ahead of a ground force, attacking targets of opportunity and locating ambush sites by reconnaissance-by-fire.
 An important capability of aircraft is that a widely dispersed force can quickly be concentrated anywhere within the area of operations.
 A call for a close air support mission could therefore result in all available aircraft descending on a location like a swarm of angry bees, dealing a decisive blow.

-Another issue that needs addressing is proceedures to allow CAS aircraft to operate in support of ground forces without them being endangered by friendly mortar and artillery rounds which pass through the same airspace.
-Part of the solution may be to merge the control of artillery and airpower.
+Another issue that needs addressing is procedures to allow CAS aircraft to operate in support of ground forces without them being endangered by friendly mortar and artillery rounds which pass through the same airspace.
+Part of the solution may be to merge the control of artillery and air-power.
 For infantry battalion mortars the solution is probably one of training.

 Forward Air control is a variation of Artillery Observation, replacing the ground or ship based guns with ordinance carrying aircraft.
 Modern AO/FAC aircraft should incorporate laser designator systems.

-Anti-Submarine Warfare (ASW) Anti-submarine warfare is a specialized patrol/search and destroy mission to which aircraft are very well suited.
-During World War Two 80% of U-boat kills in British waters were attributed to Flying boats.
+Anti-submarine warfare is a specialized patrol/search and destroy mission to which aircraft are very well suited.
+During World War Two 80% of U-boat kills in British waters were attributed to flying boats.

-Reconnaissance and Surveillance Reconnaissance and the observation of friendly or enemy troops is one of the military aircraft’s oldest missions.
+Reconnaissance and the observation of friendly or enemy troops is one of the military aircraft’s oldest missions.
 Since observation balloons were used in several 19th century wars this mission actually predates the aeroplane itself.
-Reconnaissance aircraft range from sophisticated high tech platforms such as Joint STARS to light aircraft needed to over-fly convoys and spot likely ambush sites.
+Reconnaissance aircraft range from sophisticated high-tech platforms such as Joint STARS to light aircraft needed to over-fly convoys and spot likely ambush sites.

 In some respects the first four functions can be likened to the traditional role of light cavalry, but with the advantage of a higher vantage point.
 The MAS element scouts ahead and around the formation, attacking or marking enemy targets as necessary.
 MAS pilots will also act as Forward Observers and Forward Air Controllers.

-Strategic strike/ Deep Attack/ Deep Interdiction.
 Destroying an enemy’s airfields and aircraft while they are on the ground has obvious military benefits.
 So too does attacking fuel dumps, staging areas and ammunition depots or sinking his navy.
-Other deep attack missions are more controversial in their Strategic worth.
+Other deep attack missions are more controversial in their strategic worth.

 The 10 week air campaign over Kosova against the Serbs involved around 38,000 sorties.
 We now know that most of the Serbian equipment destroyed were decoys that cost less than the bombs destroying them.
 The destruction of most of the real targets that were attacked had little effect on Serbian operations or movement.